Sonoma, California: General Vallejo era

-Figueroa's next step in implementing his instructions was to name Lieutenant Vallejo as Military Commander of the Northern Frontier and to order the soldiers, arms and materiel at the Presidio of San Francisco moved to the site of the recently secularized Mission San Francisco Solano.
-The Sonoma Barracks were built to house the soldiers.
-Until the building was habitable, the troops were housed in the buildings of the old Mission.
-In 1834, George C. Yount, the first Euro-American permanent settler in the Napa Valley, was employed as a carpenter by General Vallejo.
+Figueroa's next step in implementing his instructions was to name Lieutenant Vallejo as Military Commander of the Northern Frontier and to order the Army units of officers / soldiers, arms and materiel supplies at the Presidio of San Francisco moved to the site of the recently secularized Mission San Francisco Solano.
+The Sonoma Barracks were then built to house the troops.
+Until the building was habitable, the soldiers were housed in the buildings of the old Mission.
+In 1834, George C. Yount, the first European American permanent settler in the Napa Valley, north of San Francisco Bay, was employed as a carpenter by Mexican Army General Vallejo.

 The Governor granted Lieutenant Vallejo the initial lands (approximately 44000 acre) of Rancho Petaluma immediately west of Sonoma.
-Vallejo was also named Director of Colonization which meant that he could initiate land grants for other colonists (subject to the approval of the governor) and the diputación (Alta California's legislature).
+Vallejo was also named Director of Colonization which meant that he could initiate land grants for other colonists (subject to the approval of the governor) and the diputación (Alta California's nominal assembly / legislature).

 Vallejo had also been instructed by Governor Figueroa to establish a pueblo at the site of the old Mission.
-In 1835, with the assistance of William A. Richardson, he laid out, in accordance with the Spanish Laws of the Indies, the streets, lots, central plaza and broad main avenue of the new Pueblo de Sonoma.
+In 1835, with the assistance of William A. Richardson, he laid out a grid, in accordance with the Spanish Laws of the Indies, of the streets, building lots, central plaza and broad main avenue of the newly planned Pueblo de Sonoma.

-Although Sonoma had been founded as a pueblo in 1835, it remained under military control, lacking the political structures of municipal self-government of other Alta California pueblos.
-In 1843, Lieutenant Colonel Vallejo wrote to the Governor recommending that a civil government be organized for Sonoma.
+Although Sonoma had been founded as a pueblo in 1835, it still remained under military control, lacking the political structures of civilian municipal self-government of other Alta California pueblos.
+In 1843, now Lieutenant Colonel Vallejo wrote to the Governor recommending that a civil government be organized for Sonoma.
 A town council (ayuntamiento) was established in 1844 and Jacobo Leese was named first alcalde, and Cayetano Juárez second alcalde.